dutchaug/devfest-2017/data/posts/2016-09-01-devfest-2016-announced.markdown

 ### Festival organizers

-[Google Developer Group The Dutch Android User Group](http://dutchaug.org/) (GDG Dutch AUG) in conjunction with the developer groups from all over The Netherlands, including [GDG Netherlands](https://sites.google.com/site/dutchgtug/), [The Dutch AngularJS Group](http://www.meetup.com/Dutch-AngularJS-group/) and [Golang Amsterdam](http://www.meetup.com/golang-amsterdam/).
-GDG aims to share experiences and gain new knowledge.
-Each group is an open community that organize exciting events focused on different Google technologies with an aim share their experience and passion.
+[Google Developer Group The Dutch Android User Group](http://dutchaug.org/) (GDG Dutch AUG) is the principal organizer of DevFest NL.
+GDGs aim to share experiences and gain new knowledge, and each group is an open community that organizes exciting events focused on different Google technologies with an aim share their experience and passion.

 ### Call for papers